Guide to Duo’s Federal EditionsLast Updated: February 2nd, 2024

 Use your unique customer admin URL to access the Duo Admin Panel, e.g. https://admin-abcd1234.duofederal.com.
 Do not use https://admin.duosecurity.com.

 Duo's federal editions may not use telephony-related features.
-Duo administrators must authenticate using Duo Push on a smartphone with the Duo Mobile app, or with a passcode from a hardware token.
+Duo administrators must authenticate using Duo Push on a smartphone with the Duo Mobile app, a passcode from a hardware token, or a passkey.
 A Duo admin without either of these secondary authenticators may not log into the Duo Admin Panel.

 Duo's federal edition administrators must accept the login warning shown or be denied access.